Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/helpers/README.md

 ## Helpers

+The java helpers provide the main entry point for JS to java interoperability.
-Helpers are available in the `jahiaHelpers` global variable.
-Every context has a different version of the helpers, meaning no data are shared between them.
+Helpers are instantiated when a new context is created.
+Every context has a different instance of the helpers, meaning no data are shared between them.
+These helpers can safely use the JS context to execute JS callbacks.

 ### Registry